 The overall goal of cost & expense optimization should not be elimination, but how to invest the business’s resources most effectively in this new environment.
 While an initial reaction was likely to cut all costs deemed as unnecessary immediately, businesses should explore expense and cost optimization in a methodical manner to ensure they are not cutting too deep or in areas that could hamper the company’s readiness to rebound.

 If your business is looking for help with cost and expense optimization, or if you are thinking about bringing in financial or accounting consultants, then contact us!
 We offer outside expertise with industry best practices and would be happy to help you define your needs and offer advice on next steps.
-The resource below explores key specialties and focus areas most applicable to the current climate:
+You can also download our free infographic for a handy guide to cost optimization strategy:

 About the Author

 Marco has 17 years of Finance and Consulting experience.
 His work spans various industries including technology, entertainment, telecommunications, consumer products, financial services, and healthcare.
 Marco has expertise in Financial Planning & Analysis (budgeting, forecasting, and reporting), Strategic Planning, project management, financial modeling, merger integration, and valuation.
 Prior to joining 8020 Consulting, Marco held Finance and Strategy positions at Epson America and also worked for various firms including Deloitte Consulting, Paramount Pictures, Grupo Modelo, Cricket Communications, UBS, and Goldman Sachs.
 Marco holds a B.A. in Economics from Brandeis University, and an MBA from the UCLA Anderson School of Management.